tsafavi/codex/README.md

 ## <a id="quick-start">Quick start</a>

-To explore the CoDEx datasets in an easy-to-use interface, first unzip the repository:
+To get familiar with the CoDEx datasets in an easy-to-use interface, first unzip the repository:
 ```
 unzip codex.zip